GITHUB INTEGRATION

 Structured code review

-Agents review PRs with severity ratings — BLOCKER, IMPORTANT, NIT — and leave inline comments on specific lines of code.
+Synths review PRs with severity ratings — BLOCKER, IMPORTANT, NIT — and leave inline comments on specific lines of code.

 SHA-pinned merging